Need Support? Call 1300 775 870

 You can choose to pay a Daily Accommodation Payment, which is like ‘renting’ your room without having to pay a deposit.
 However, unlike the RAD, this periodical payment is not refundable.
 A DAP is calculated using the RAD amount for your chosen room, multiplied by a government-set interest rate (the MPIR), then divided by 365 days.

-Here is more information about the MPIR and DAPs: All about the Maximum Permissible Interest Rate (MPIR) (agedcaredecisions.com.au)
+Read more about MPIR and DAP: All about the Maximum Permissible Interest Rate (MPIR)

 Extra Services Fee